 • Other transport

-You can read all about renting a car and driving on Hokkaido in this post.
-As I state in my Hokkaido post, my car was provided by ToCoo.
-They were so kind to provide me with a free rental car for my 10 day trip around Hokkaido.
-However, I would never recommend a product or service on my blog I don’t have a positive and personal experience with.
+You can read all about renting a car and driving on Hokkaido in this post, as well as a detailed cost breakdown for the car rental.
+My car was provided by ToCoo.
+They were so kind as to provide me with a free rental car for my 10 day trip around Hokkaido.

 3. Cost of food in Japan

 It’s possible to spend less on food, but I wanted to try out as many dishes as possible.
-Also, because we were traveling for ‘only’ 1 month instead of 5 months like last year, I didn’t feel the need to find the cheapest option for each meal.
+Also, because we were traveling for ‘only’ one month instead of five months (as we did in 2015) or a year (as we did in 2017), I didn’t feel the need to find the cheapest option for each meal.
 That being said, we rarely spent more than ¥1000 on a dish.

 Miscellaneous is comprised of small expenses like laundry, coin lockers for our luggage and towel rental, etc.